Mabel Loomis Todd: In Amherst

 In 1893 she accompanied David to the World's Columbian Exposition in Chicago.

 From 1894 to 1913 she worked on Village Improvement in Amherst, preserving old trees, and she supported Frederick Law Olmsted’s plans for Amherst.
 The national organization of the Daughters of the American Revolution was founded in 1890, and Mabel was instrumental in starting local chapters – in 1896 she helped found the Mary Mattoon chapter in Amherst and the Betty Allen chapter in Northampton.
 She helped found the Amherst Woman's Club in 1893 and was instrumental in founding the Amherst Historical Society in 1902 and in securing its permanent home in the Strong House in Amherst.

 She was a talented painter, and had studied music – harmony, singing, and piano – at the New England Conservatory in Boston.
 While she was in Amherst she started a music club; she also gave lessons in painting, singing, and piano.
 When she turned 40, in 1896, she stopped singing in public.

 From 1890 to 1913 she went on regular lecture tours up and down the east coast, as far south as Florida and as far west as California, talking about her travels and other topics of interest.
 Between 1880 and 1913 she wrote or edited twelve books and hundreds of articles on literature, astronomy, and travel.

 By 1917, David's deteriorating health and erratic mental behavior caused Amherst president Alexander Meiklejohn to force his early retirement from the College, and the couple moved to Coconut Grove, Florida.
 Mabel and their daughter Millicent made the decision to institutionalize David in 1922; for the remainder of his life he was in and out of different mental and care facilities.
 Mabel continued to advocate for civic causes, especially preservation of nature and the wilderness; she was one of the people involved with the creation of the Everglades National Park, and the island she owned in Maine - Hog Island (Lincoln County, Maine) - was donated to the Audubon Society by her daughter, saving it from development.

 Mabel Loomis Todd died of a cerebral hemorrhage on October 14, 1932, on Hog Island, Maine.
-She and David are buried in Wildwood Cemetery in Amherst near the grave of Austin Dickinson.
+She and David are buried in Wildwood Cemetery, Amherst, Massachusetts in a plot near Austin Dickinson's family plot.